 Sample Course Schedules

 You can complete our MPH Leadership, MPH Nutrition and Applied Epidemiology concentrations on a full-time or part-time basis.
 If you enroll full time, you can complete the program in as few as 20–24 months.
 If you enroll part time, you can set your own pace as long as you complete all program requirements within five years.
 Most part-time students complete the program in 28–36 months.
-Students enrolled in the MPH/RD program will follow a lock-step cohort model and complete the program in 32 months.
+Students enrolled in the Nutrition and Dietetics program will follow a lock-step cohort model and complete the program in 32 months.

 MPH Nutrition students who are prepared for the demands of an accelerated schedule can complete the concentration in as few as 16 months.
 With the accelerated schedule, you will complete standard degree requirements in a shorter timeframe, taking more courses per term and fewer terms overall.
 You will also begin your practicum earlier.
 This option is a full-time commitment, so you may not work while enrolled.
 If your needs change, however, you are free to adjust your pacing and keep learning on a schedule that works for you.